skip to content

 Keywords

-programming languages; program analysis; climate science; transparency; data visualisation
+programming languages; machine learning for software engineering; climate science; open science; data visualisation

 Project Supervisor